Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - Be transparent and honest with community members at all times.
 - Take community feedback into account as much as possible.

 Note that Horizon staff does not DM members unexpectedly unless we personally know you (whether new to the server, or otherwise).
-All Horizon staff member communication will come from within the Horizon Discord server, unless the user is banned.
+In general, unless the user is banned all Horizon staff member communication will come from within the Horizon Discord server.

 Thank you for being a part of the Horizon community!